balu-/vMail/README.md

 Some simple scripts to manage my virtual Users &amp; Domains in my postfix/dovecot setup.

 Config
 ------

+main config is done in conf.conf, to change anything please copy the file to conf.local and change values there

 for this scripts to work you have to have the following config + files: